pantheon-systems/documentation/source/content/debug-slow-performance.md

 ### Drupal
 Disabling modules that are unneeded will help reduce memory usage.
 The [Memory profiler](https://www.drupal.org/project/memory_profiler) module can help troubleshoot issues by logging peak memory usage.

 GD Image library and UI modules such as Views UI, Feeds UI, etc are known causes for high memory usage.
+All versions of PHP on pantheon's platform support ImageMagick for offloading of resource-intensive image tasks and Redis for caching of data.

 ### WordPress
 Refer to [Debugging in WordPress](https://codex.wordpress.org/Debugging_in_WordPress) from the WordPress.org Codex for information on debugging common issues.